-So now we - we mobilize colon medially.
-So this is Gerota’s Fascia - so we’re going to open up Gerota’s Fascia to expose the right kidney.
-So once we open this, we’re supposed to see left kidney.
-So we start to see left kidney here and continue dissection toward the upper pole.
-Mobilize plane a little bit.
-Okay go back down and continue dissection of the kidney.
+So now we mobilize the colon medially.
+So this is Gerota’s fascia - so we’re going to open up Gerota’s fascia to expose the kidney.
+So once we open this, we’re supposed to see the left kidney.
+So we start to see the left kidney here and continue dissection toward the upper pole.
+Mobilize the plane a little bit.
+Okay go back down and you continue dissection of the kidney.
 Can you see colon?
-Just make sure colon is here so we are safe.
-Then continue dissection a bit more front.
+Just make sure the colon is here so we are safe.
+And then continue dissection a little bit more front.

 This is a lower pole of the kidney.
 We just more expose the lower pole.
-It’s almost hilum, so we’re not going to do so much here - just a little bit - tiny bit more.
-Let's try to mobilize a little bit more.
+This is almost hilum, so we’re not going to do so much here, just a little bit - tiny bit more.
+Let's try to mobilize a little bit more the upper pole.
 Okay.
-Okay, so we need a retractor now.
-Z-body retractor.
+So we need the retractor now - the liver retractor.

 I’ll take a right angle.
 So this is gonadal vein on the main renal vein.
 And we tried to come around the gonadal vein.
 Often we have lumbar vein right behind the gonadal vein, so we have to be careful.
 Small branch in back of the gonadal vein.
 Hope it’s not the - hope it’s not the lumbar vein.
 We just transect this one.
 Okay.
-So just transect through the gonadal vein.
+So we just transect through the gonadal vein.
 LigaSure is very reliable to do this.

-So behind the adrenal vein, we supposed to be able to see the renal artery.
-So now we try to find out renal artery next.
+So behind the adrenal vein, we're supposed to be able to see the renal artery.
+So now we try to find out the renal artery next.
 It’s somewhere around here today.
 It’s about...
-Go closer.
+Can you go closer?
 So this is the renal artery here.
 So above the tissue - above the renal artery - it is okay to cut.
 Right here.
-One more - bit more dissection.
+One more - a bit more dissection.
 Should be enough - yeah.
-Let’s go back.
-Go back to the ureter here where we started.
+Let’s go look.
+Go back to the...
+The ureter here, we just got...
 Let's go…